 It is also rumored that in 1969, musician Kris Kristofferson was so eager to grab Cash’s attention that he landed a helicopter on Cash’s property to present Cash with his demo, “Sunday Mornin’ Comin’ Down.”

 Although the property is fenced off today, visitors often stop to view the remnants of Johnny and June Carter Cash’s property on Caudill Drive.
 As of January 2019, the property was listed for sale for $3.9 million.
-Cash’s mother Carrie, fondly referred to as “Mama Cash,” lived across the street.
+Cash’s mother Carrie, fondly referred to as “Mama Cash,” lived across the street along with Johnny’s dad.
+This video provides a peek inside Mama Cash’s house from 2018 when it was for sale and Tommy Cash shared wonderful memories of his family.

 Historic markers have been placed at the Johnny and June Carter Cash property that share the stories of the Cash home as well as the significance of the orchard that was once owned by Cash’s neighbor and friend Roy Orbison of “Oh, Pretty Woman” fame.
 Visitors can read the signs at the property to learn more and to discover the Marty Stuart connection to the Cash property, too!